DLeenheer/Data_mining/README.md

+# Part 5  Project Code and Descriptions
-# Part 5 Code and formulas used in this project
+# Code and formulas used in this project

-# Code for internal file export from Athena (SQL Query) -
+Code for internal file export from Athena (SQL Query) -

 select title, state, country
 from public_contact limit 50000